connorsullivan/WeatherToRide/README.md

 ### Running The Production Server

 The production server should be available automatically after initializing the Vagrant project.

 In order to access it, navigate in a web browser to http://localhost:8080/.

-If you make any changes to server files and need to reload the production server, type the following command from inside the Vagrant shell:
+If you make any changes to server files and need to reload the production server, simply use:

 ```
 sudo service apache2 restart